Pam has dedicated her entire career to nonprofit leadership and board governance, playing an active role in the nonprofit community for over 25 years.

-In addition to BoardBuild, Elise is the Director of Digital Marketing at Rethink Wealth.
+In addition to BoardBuild, Elise is the Director of Sales and Marketing at 4C - Capital Custom Cabinets and Countertops.
 She has an innate passion for helping the community and an unparalleled work ethic and skills in marketing and consulting.

 Elise graduated from Texas Christian University (TCU) in 2013 with a Bachelor of Science Degree in Advertising and Public Relations.

 Executive VP and COO